 - Through you: Peter boldly steps forward and explains to others what he sees God doing.
 Pray that the Holy Spirit would give you the same boldness. - Through your six: Peter says that now is the time when the Holy Spirit is available to everyone.
 Where do you see a need for the Holy Spirit in the life of your six?
-Have you offered them the gift of the Spirit? - Through our church: Pray that God would use our church to bring the presence and the power of the Holy Spirit to Boston in a new way.
-Ask God to fill us up more and more with his presence and power, and ask him to use us to offer this same spirit to thousands and thousands of others.
+Pray for the Holy Spirit to be at work in their lives, in ways that they can see and appreciate. - Through our church: Pray that God would use our church to bring the presence and the power of the Holy Spirit to Boston in a new way.
+Ask God to fill us up more and more with God's presence and power, and ask God to use us to offer this same spirit to thousands and thousands of others.